 Laura Altom, MD is a fellowship trained colon and rectal surgeon with North Carolina Surgery.
 She is board certified in both general and colon and rectal surgery.
 She completed her medical degree at Vanderbilt University School of Medicine, general surgery residency training at the University of Alabama at Birmingham, and her colon and rectal fellowship training at the Oschner Clinic in New Orleans.
 She also studied health outcomes and has a Master’s in Public Health from the University of Alabama at Birmingham.
 She sees all aspects of colon and rectal surgery including colon and rectal cancers, inflammatory bowel disease, diverticulitis and other benign disease of the colon and rectum, all benign anorectal disorders such as hemorrhoids, fissures and fistulas, pelvic floor issues such as rectal prolapse and fecal incontinence, as well as performing high resolution anoscopy for screening of anal dysplasia.

 Reza Rahbar, MD is a fellowship trained colon and rectal surgeon with North Carolina Surgery.
-He is board certified in both general and colon and rectal surgery.
-He completed his medical degree at UNC School of Medicine, general surgery residency training at Beth Israel Deaconess Medical Center, and his colon and rectal fellowship training at Louisiana State University Medical Center.
-He sees all aspects of colon and rectal surgery including colon and rectal cancers, inflammatory bowel disease, diverticulitis and other benign disease of the colon and rectum, all benign anorectal disorders such as hemorrhoids, fissures and fistulas, pelvic floor issues such as rectal prolapse and fecal incontinence, as well as performing high resolution anoscopy for screening of anal dysplasia.
+He completed his medical degree at UNC, followed by residency in general surgery at Beth Israel Deaconess Medical Center.
+He completed a fellowship in colon and rectal surgery at Louisana State University Medical Center.
+He is Board certified in General Surgery and Colon and Rectal Surgery.
+His interests include colon and rectal cancers, inflammatory bowel disease, diverticulitis and other benign disease of the colon and rectum, and benign anorectal disorders such as hemorrhoids, fissures and fistulas

 Women’s Health Physical Therapy